AJakif/modern-zay-shop-with-ai/README.md

 1. **Bootstrap → Tailwind Migration**
    - AI successfully converted many grids, spacing, and typography classes.
    - However, **not every Bootstrap class mapped directly to Tailwind**, requiring manual inspection and adjustment.
+   - There were some custom classes that were not converted correctly, so I had to manually adjust them.
    - Developers fine-tuned dozens of classes to achieve **layout fidelity and pixel-perfection**.

 2. **Carousel Implementation**